datastaxdevs/workshop-ecommerce-app/README.md

 - Go to `Token Management`

-- Pick the role `Database Admnistrator` on the select box
+- Pick the role `Database Administrator` on the select box

 - Click Generate token